jsm28/matholymp-py/docs/online-registration.rst

 export` if it cannot find or read the file.
 As explained in the `Roundup administration documentation
 <http://roundup-tracker.org/docs/admin_guide.html#tracker-backup>`_,
-use of `roundup-admin export` is not a recommended backup approach, but if you are using it then you should consider the effects of removing files.)
+use of :command:`roundup-admin export` is not a recommended backup approach, but if you are using it then you should consider the effects of removing files.)

 Scoring
 ^^^^^^^